FrederickBizzardo/Flavors-API/Readme.md

 ## How TO

 1. Use Linux to commit on GitHub or Heroku/
-2. Use Linux to run Flask. e.g: 'export FLASK_APP=flavorsapi', 'export FLASK_ENV=development', 'export DB_USERNAME="pgadmin" ', 'export DB_PASSWORD="bypass1998" ', then 'flask run'.
+2. Use Linux to run Flask. e.g: 'export FLASK_APP=flavorsapi', 'export FLASK_ENV=development', 'export DB_USERNAME="YOUR_USERNAME" ', 'export DB_PASSWORD="YOUR_PASSWORD" ', then 'flask run'.
 3. To use make files execute, > make git m="message"